Richa297/RTLSky130Workshop/README.md

 	y = statement_4;
 end
 ```
-If-else block implements a Priority logic that is if cond_1 is satisfied, next ]'statements.
+If-else block implements a Priority logic that is if cond_1 is satisfied, next if statements are not executed.
-Thus we get a ladder like multiplexer structure in the final design instead of a single multiplexer, which is shown below.
+Thus above If-Else code translates to a  ladder like multiplexer structure in the final design instead of a single multiplexer.

-$ code ss $

 Since the tool does not know what to do when both conditions are false, it will infer a latch
 to store the latest value of the output.
 When both conditions are false, the stored value in the latch will be driven to the output.